Intel13400/Auto-text-spammer/README.md

 Use your mouse and click in a text field where you want to spam.

-#System Requirements
+# Minimum System Requirements
 Minimum System Requirments:

 Windows 10, 11 or newest Mac OS

 At least 4gb of ram

 Dual-core CPU

-Recomended System Requirements:
+# Recomended System Requirements:

 Windows 10, 11 or newest Mac OS

 At least 8gb of ram

 Quad-Core CPU

-#Development
+# Development

 Visual Studio Code or Community

-#Clone
+# Clone
 $ git clone --recursive https://github.com/Intel13400/Auto-text-spammer.git